 Texas Tech University was founded in 1923 and can be found in Lubbock, Texas.
 Texas Tech offers a higher education in twelve colleges and school academic areas, with more than 150 undergraduate degrees available to students, as well as over a hundred graduate and doctoral degrees.
 Did you know that Texas Tech is considered one of the “Highest Research Activity” schools in the nation?
 They are among 115 universities distinguished by the Carnegie Classification of Institutions of Higher Education in the category.

 17. Georgia Southwestern State University

 Georgia Southwestern State University can be found in Americus, Georgia and initially opened in 1906.
 The school offers over 40 undergraduate and graduate degrees in areas such as arts and sciences, business administration, mathematics, education, and nursing.
-Did you know GSW offers nearly $700,000 in scholarship aid?
-GSW’s Foundation, along with alumni, friends, and former faculty members contribute these private scholarships.
+Did you know GSW offers over $800,000 in scholarship aid?
+GSW’s Foundation, along with alumni, friends, current and former faculty and staff members contribute to these private scholarships.

 18. Wayne Community College